CatRass/AnimeTracer/README.md

 - Loading cursor implemented through lines ```main.config(cursor="wait")``` returns an error
 - Discord Rich Presence does not work despite Discord running

 However the Linux Release has the inexplicable benefit of not having any issues with the episodes box in the show editor.
+Note that I test Linux builds on Arch, so it may not work for your distribution of choice.
 ### Dependencies
 If you are planning on using the source `.py` file, or compile it yourself, you will need to install some external libraries. they are all available on PyPi, and can be installed through pip.
 - Tkinter - ```pip install tk```